thbrown/softball-sim/README.md

 #### Available dataSource Options

 * FILE_SYSTEM - Gets data from files in the `./stats` directory.
 See the `stats` directory in this repository for example files.
 Application will attempt to read data of all files in the `./stats` directory.
+You can also specify a spicific file using the `-F` flag.

-* NETWORK - Gets data from a network connection.
+* NETWORK - Gets data from a local network connection.
 This option is intended to be used mostly by softball-scorer app (https://github.com/thbrown/softball-scorer).

 #### Available lineupType Options